-Net income increased \$35.3 million in the 2022 period to \$42.3 million as compared to net income of \$6.9 million for the 2021 period.
+Net income increased \$70.8 million in the 2022 period to \$66.6 million as compared to a net loss of \$4.1 million for the 2021 period.
 Significant items impacting the comparability for the two periods include the following:

-- · the current period had a higher average occupancy rate and an increase in lease termination fees, - the 2021 period included a loss on the early extinguishment of debt of \$14.0 million, - the 2021 period included a foreign currency loss of approximately \$3.6 million in other income (expense), which had been previously recorded in other comprehensive income associated with the sale of our RioCan joint venture outlet center in Saint-Sauveur, - the current period includes a gain of \$2.4 million related to the sale of a non-real estate asset, - the 2022 period included \$2.4 million of executive severance costs and the 2021 period included \$2.4 million of compensation cost related to a voluntary retirement plan offer which required eligible participants to give notice of acceptance by December 1, 2020 for an effective retirement date of March 31, 2021 and other executive severance, and - we sold one operating property in the first quarter of 2021, as discussed below.
+- · the current period had a higher average portfolio occupancy rate - the 2021 period included a loss on the early extinguishment of debt of \$47.9 million related to the redemption of all of our 2023 and 2024 notes,

+- the 2021 period included a foreign currency loss of approximately \$3.6 million in other income (expense), which had been previously recorded in other comprehensive income associated with the sale of our RioCan joint venture outlet center in Saint-Sauveur. - the current period includes a gain of \$2.4 million related to the sale of a non-real estate asset, - the 2022 period included \$2.4 million of executive severance costs and the 2021 period included \$2.4 million of compensation cost related to a voluntary retirement plan offer which required eligible participants to give notice of acceptance by December 1, 2020 for an effective retirement date of March 31, 2021 and other executive severance, and - we sold one operating property in the first guarter of 2021, as discussed below.